groonga/gcs.groonga.org/docs/tutorial/index.md

 ## Prepare test environment

-This section describes how to parepare your environment to do this tutorial.
+This section describes how to prepare your environment to do this tutorial.
 In this tutorial, Mac OS X is used but you can also use Ubuntu 12.04 LTS or CentOS 6.